Top 12 Kitchen Steward Skills to Put on Your Resume

 1. Dishwashing

-Dishwashing, in the context of a Kitchen Steward, involves cleaning, sanitizing, and drying all kitchenware and utensils used in food preparation and service, ensuring they are ready for their next use.
+Dishwashing, for a Kitchen Steward, means cleaning, sanitizing, and drying all kitchenware and utensils so they’re safe, spotless, and ready for service.

 Why It's Important